eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 ### Generated resources

-Any other file is considered as a java resource, its content generated is considered as a compiler resource.
+A file not starting with `/` is considered as a java resource, its content generated is considered as a compiler resource.
 This resource will be stored in the generated sources directory and the generated class directory.

 Generated files are handled by the Java compiler (`-s` option), usually build tools configures the compiler to store them in a specific build location, for instance Maven by default uses the `target/generated-sources/annotations` directory.

+### Absolute files

+A file starting with `/` will be written as an absolute file on the filesystem, this file is not managed by the java compiler.

 ## Processor configuration